pyplan/pyplan-docs/docs/user-guide/interfaces/interface-components/html-visualization-component.md

 # HTML Visualization Component

 The **HTML Visualization** component turns the data of a Pyplan node into a custom, fully styled HTML view rendered inside an `iframe`.
-Unlike the static [HTML component](./html-component.md), it is **data-bound**: it takes the result of a node, runs it through a small Python `render()` method, and returns the HTML to display — so the output reacts to changes in the Pyplan node and to the interface's filters.
+Unlike the static [Rich Text component](./rich-text-component.md), it is **data-bound**: it takes the result of a node, runs it through a small Python `render()` method, and returns the HTML to display — so the output reacts to changes in the Pyplan node and to the interface's filters.

 It is the right choice when the standard table, chart, and indicator components cannot express the layout you need: bespoke KPI dashboards, styled summary cards, mixed chart-and-table panels, or any data-driven block where you want full control over the markup, CSS, and JavaScript.